sloorush/blog/content/about.md

 # Hi there

-My name is Aarush, you'll find me on the internet by `sloorush`, Previously `_r_ush_` or `r-ush`.
+My name is Aarush, you'll find me on the internet by `sloorush`.
 I am writing this blog to mostly document about things i learn, so that i can look back later on.

-I love messing around with my linux setup and distro hopping.
-Do some development at times :')
+I love messing around with my linux setup and distro hopping :')

-Currently working/learning blockchain and bitcoin stuff and some system design too.
-True centralization vs decentralization, gotta learn it all anyways.

-fav font - firacode
+Mostly exploring tehc or trying to find something new to eat.

 So, there you have it... enjoy!